New Orleans Saints vs. New York Jets NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - New Orleans and its opponents have gone over the current 43-point total in seven of 13 games this season.

-- Sunday's over/under is 2.1 points higher than the combined 40.9 PPG average of the two teams.
+- The two teams combine to average 40.9 points per game, 2.1 less than the total in this contest.

-- The 53.6 points per game these two squads have surrendered to opponents this season are 10.6 more than the 43 total in this contest.
+- This contest's over/under is 10.6 points under the 53.6 these two squads combine to give up per game in 2021.

-- The Saints and their opponents have scored an average of 44.5 points per game in 2021, 1.5 more than Sunday's total.
+- Saints games this season feature an average total of 44.5 points, a number 1.5 points higher than Sunday's over/under.

 - The 44.2 PPG average total in Jets games this season is 1.2 points more than this game's over/under.